-The Battle of Mobley's Meeting House was a very important battle in the Meeting House was a very important battle in the American Revolution and the first victory for the Patriots, after the fall of Charleston.
+The Battle of Mobley's Meeting House was a very important battle in the Merican Revolution and the first victory for the Patriots, after the fall of Charleston.
 Even before Tarleton had overtaken Buford, the Tories had begun to gather, organize, and make frequent raids in many sections.